September 28 – November 17

 This iteration of the library is dedicated to our beloved friend Mel Gordon (1947 – 2018); Trickster, rogue scholar of the obscure and the maligned, and an inspiration without whom Morbid Anatomy as it is today would not exist.
 He is very much missed.

-Now and at the Hour of Our Death: Our Lady of Sorrows in the Catholic Tradition
+Now and at the Hour of Our Death: Ladies of Sorrow in the Catholic Tradition

 December 12th, 6:30 pm – 8:00 pm